 Most contractors and handymen need only general liability insurance.
 However, if we are going to scale our business, we may need additional coverages such as:

-This is basic insurance if we use a company car because personal insurance will not provide coverage for our vehicle in case of use for business purposes.
+This is a basic insurance for the use of a company car, because personal insurance will not provide coverage for our vehicle if it is ised for business purposes.
 These coverages are between $150 and $186 per month.